Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Yeah.

-So therefore he's an enemy, as far as I'm concerned.
+So therefore, he's an enemy, as far as I'm concerned.

 So I don't care that he's reasonably affable.

-And he's just gonna carry on.
+And he's just going to carry on.

-So it's it's more of the same, right?
+It's more of the same, right?

 He's Blair and Brown to the core.

-With with an additional thing, which is the northern loyalty, which I can tell you as a northerner, is pretty fierce.
+With an additional thing, which is the northern loyalty, which I can tell you as a northerner, is pretty fierce.

-I mean, to this day I think of my home as the lakes.
+I mean, to this day, I think of my home as the Lakes.

-I'm I've lived in London nearly 20 years.
+I've lived in London nearly 20 years.

 It's like we are totally ridiculously tribal.